 A Plan for Pops by Heather Smith

 Lou loves to spend time with his Granddad and Pops.
-When Pops falls and gets hurt, Lou has a plan to cheer him up.
+Lou has a plan to cheer up Pop after he falls.

 Did we miss any of your favourites?
 Have you found something new that we’ve missed.
 Be sure to let us know and we’ll add it to the list.
 If you have something positive to say about this post we’ve love to hear it.

-We were recently asked why we don’t provide links for the books.
+Why don’t we provide links for the books?
 Instead of giving your hard-earned money to a big box store, we encourage you to reach out to your local bookstore.
 They would be more than happy to order any book you need and you keep your dollars local to help support local business. 🙂

 Check out some of our other book lists: